BU-CS-CE-528-2017/HIL-QUADS/External_Data_required_by_QUADS.md

 • Host name

-• Relation with the clouds in the database
+• Relation with the clouds in the database(to which cloud it belongs)

 • Schedule start

 • Schedule end